Coexistence of Dermatomyositis and Alopecia Areata: Insight into Pathogenesis

 TLDR DM and AA may share a common cause.

-A 9-year-old girl with juvenile dermatomyositis (DM) and alopecia areata (AA) presented with muscle weakness and a heliotrope rash.
-She had a history of progressive nonscarring baldness.
-Diagnostic tests confirmed DM, and treatment with methotrexate and prednisolone led to significant improvement in both muscle power and hair regrowth within a month.
-The coexistence of DM and AA in this patient suggested a potential etiological link between the two immune-mediated diseases, possibly involving interferon-α and major histocompatibility complex (MHC) class I molecules.
-This rare association highlighted the need for further research into the shared pathogenesis of these conditions.
+A 9-year-old girl with juvenile dermatomyositis (DM) and alopecia areata (AA) showed significant improvement in both conditions after treatment with methotrexate and prednisolone.
+The coexistence of DM and AA, previously unreported, suggested a potential common etiological link, possibly involving interferon-α (IFN-α) and immune responses.
+The study highlighted the need for further research into the pathogenesis of these immune-mediated diseases.